A few days later, Johanna has a breakdown on the training course.

 Plutarch stares at his screen, his jaw tight.
 Finally he says, "This isn't the way it was supposed to happen."

-"What did you think was going to happen?"
+I don't know how long I stare at him before I finally say, "What did you think was going to happen?"

 "I thought the districts would all rally together.
 Throw off Snow.
 Make the Capitol into a fourteenth district, with everyone having the same voice, at least once the old ruling class was taken out."